sebagomez/shelltwit/README.md

 ## Build

-As of June 11th 2018 there's a single solution in .NET Core 2.1.
+As of April 29th 2019 there's a single .NET Core 2.2 solution, which reference newly created NuGet packages.
-After downloading the repo just build the sln with Visual Studio 2017 (15.7+).
+After downloading the repo just build the sln with Visual Studio 2017 (15.9+).

 This build has been tested on Ubuntu [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux), and it [works on my machine](https://blog.codinghorror.com/the-works-on-my-machine-certification-program/)